-The Centre for Family and Population Research (CFPR) is inviting applications for seed grants to jumpstart research projects in family and population studies.
-We are looking to fund research ideas that have the potential to be developed into a larger grant.
+The Centre for Family and Population Research (CFPR) is inviting applications for seed grants to start research projects in family and population studies.
+We are looking to fund research ideas that have the potential to be develop into a larger grant.
 CFPR aims to promote collaborative, interdisciplinary research.
 The proposed topics should fall within the scope of CFPR’s research themes which are:

 This grant call is open to full time FASS Faculty Members and Postdoctoral Fellows who are Associates of the Centre for Family and Population Research.
 Postdoctoral Fellows are required to have a tenured faculty member as a co-PI.

 Applications are now open until 15 March 2019.
 Successful applications will be announced in April 2019.

 Interested parties should submit the following to firstname.lastname@example.org.

 A 3-page proposal highlighting the aims of the project, academic significance, approach and innovative contributions to the field of family and population studies in particular, and the social sciences in general.
 Expected deliverables from the proposed projects should also be indicated in the proposal.
 Applicants are required to state whether their projects have the potential for development into a larger project.

 Annexes should include: